brosmar18/storeFront/README.md

 - **Product Card**: Each product is displayed using the `ProductCard` component, which utilizes Material UI's `Card`, `CardContent`, `Typography`, `IconButton`, and `Button` components.
 The product card showcases the product name, description, price, inventory count, and provides an "Add to Cart" button and a favorite icon.

-- **Redux Slices**: The application organizes the Redux state using slices, which are created using the `createSlice` function from the `@reduxjs/toolkit` library.
-The `categoriesSlice` manages the state related to categories, including the list of categories and the active category.
-The `productsSlice` handles the state for the list of products.
+- **Redux Actions and Reducers**: The application defines Redux actions and reducers to manage the state of categories, products, and the cart.
+The actions, such as `setActiveCategory`, `addToCart`, and `updateTotalPrice`, are dispatched to modify the state in the Redux store.
+The reducers handle these actions and update the corresponding parts of the state accordingly.

-These features collectively contribute to creating an intuitive and visually appealing e-commerce application that allows users to browse products by categories, view product details, and interact with the application seamlessly.
+These features collectively contribute to creating an intuitive and visually appealing e-commerce application that allows users to browse products by categories, view product details, add items to the cart, and keep track of the cart count and total price.

 ## Tests